zliu1020-zz/Social-Network/README.md

 # Simple Social Network

-This application resembles a simple social network written in Python with MySQL as the primary data store solution.
+This application resembles a simple social network written in Python with MySQL as the data storage solution.
 The user interface is command-line based and supports a list of instructions to emulate social interactions between users.

 ## Getting Started